dexterchan/AutoIBank/README.md

 P(investor allocation | $Issuer issurance) <br>
 We would search the investor allocation list from max probability value of above distribution <br>

+The distribution is not trivial to understand. <br>
+Bayne equation helps us to break down the problem into smaller problem to solve. <br>

 The distribution can be expressed in Bayne equation <br>
  ![Bayes in](resource/BaynesEqtAutoIbank.png)<br>